Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Exotic B-series expansion of expectations

 Instead of assuming for the Connes-Moscovici weight on $\cT^\e_{\alpha,\beta}$ an expression like the one in \eqref{Eq: CM weight}, we shall take our moves from the recursive definition proposed in \cite{kreimer1999chen} for trees $\tau\in\cT$:

 This identity, that characterizes the Connes-Moscovici weights of non-decorated trees, is stated in \cite{kreimer1999chen} without a detailed derivation, even if it is shown to imply a form for $CM$ that coincides with the character of the Butcher series representing the exact solution of an ODE.
 Before addressing its generalization to exotic coloured trees, we give a proof of \eqref{Eq: first kreimer formula} that highlights crucial aspects which carry over, with suitable adaptations, to the decorated setting.

-\begin{lemma} Denoting by $CM(\tau)$ the number of ways of building $\tau\in\cT$ via natural growth, the identity in \eqref{Eq: first kreimer formula} holds true. \end{lemma} \begin{proof} The definition of $CM(\tau)$ as the number of ways of obtaining $\tau$ via natural growth implies the formula
+We adopt the notation of \cite{hoffman2003combinatorics} and, for a given $\tau'\in\cT^-(\tau)$, we denote by $n_{\bullet}(\tau',\tau)$ the number of way that we can attach a new vertex via an edge to $\tau'$ to obtain $\tau$, while by $m_{\bullet}(\tau',\tau)$ we denote the number of ways of cutting a leaf of $\tau$ to obtain $\tau'$. \begin{lemma} Denoting by $CM(\tau)$ the number of ways of building $\tau\in\cT$ via natural growth, the identity in \eqref{Eq: first kreimer formula} holds true. \end{lemma} \begin{proof} The definition of $CM(\tau)$ as the number of ways of obtaining $\tau$ via natural growth implies the identification